It was a busy year at TLC Farm - we hosted many happenings this year and look forward to many more in 2025!

 Annual Apple Fest – with over 200 people!

-Tu B’shvat Seders with Havurah Shalom and Forest Defenders
+Tu B’shvat Seder with Havurah Shalom

 A place to Grow

 Many work parties focused on removing invasive species and tending the ecosystem.
-Partners included Tryon Creek Watershed Council, Village Building Convergence, and Connecting Canopies, and the awesome goat herd!
+Joining our awesome land tending volunteers were our partners at the Tryon Creek Watershed Council, and the awesome goat herd!

 Basic pruning of fruit trees and grapes.